-Brave Sis Project has reached thousands of readers in at least eight countries, served dozens of foundations, social organizations, small businesses, and other groups, produced four editions of the world’s only combined guided journal and day-planner honoring Black and other BIPOC women in US history whose stories are too little known.
-It also feeds the work that I do in my day job as a Director of Impact and Equity, and my ethos as a community volunteer, and as an advisor and mentor.
+As a journal, book, and #sistorylessons platform, Brave Sis Project has reached thousands of readers in at least eight countries, served dozens of foundations, social organizations, small businesses, and other groups, produced four editions of the world’s only combined guided journal and day-planner honoring Black and other BIPOC women in US history whose stories are too little known.
+It also feeds the work that I do as a thought leader, strategist, and coach — and my fire as a community builder, advisor and mentor.

 I’m so thrilled to have published my book in spring 2023 through Workman Press that has garnered sales and fans in five continents—even though the focus is on American women.
 I really do hope to someday soon write a book on World Brave Sis!

-(my employer snapped my book on display at his local coffee shop in Seattle's Ballard neighborhood.
-Sweeeet!)
+(a colleague snapped my book on display at his local coffee shop in a Seattle neighborhood.
+Cooolio!)

-• And importantly, a standing invitation and welcome for white women who join in the circle.
-I have always maintained that white women, big fans of Brave Sis, are the ones with the adjacency to white men.
+- And importantly, a heartfelt welcome to white women who join in the circle.
+I have always maintained that the white women who are fans of Brave Sis, are key members of our alliance — as they are the ones with the adjacency to white men.
 So, your awareness, understanding, and sisterhood is frankly, essential.

-And with that, I’m really excited to be introducing a new layer to Brave Sis Project: new content as well as learning opportunities and events (including book events) that will point all us Brave Sisses towards ways to truly embody the spirit of the Foremothers.
+And with that, I’m really excited to be introducing a new layer to Brave Sis Project: new content, learning platforms, and events (including book events) that will point all us Brave Sisses towards ways to truly embody the spirit of the Foremothers.

 (Take note, all posts to Instagram automatically post on the homepage of this website, towards the footer.)

 Based on the stories and lessons of the women we celebrate, we will be doing more work to confront and understand privilege, the ubiquity of whiteness, devaluation, and erasure.
-To be honest, these are the reasons why so many of the now over-550 women in my “Brave Sis database she-roes are not household names.
+To be honest, these are the reasons why so many of the now over 600 women in my “Brave Sis database she-roes are not household names.
+(Update: with my new book-in-progress, this is expanding to a global list!)

 Celebration remains the order of the day, but the Foremothers are asking me to insert some more facts, interrogations, and mini-aha moments to move us closer to what Dr. Martin Luther King, Jr. and others called The Beloved Community: one that embraces and creates harmony among all in living together, a love which, as MLK said, “will bring about miracles,” and the vision that Fannie Lou Hamer may have been referring to when she uttered her famous words: Nobody’s Free Til Everybody’s Free.